1949 Indianapolis 500

 The 33rd International 500-Mile Sweepstakes was an automobile race held at the Indianapolis Motor Speedway on Monday, May 30, 1949.

-After two years of failures to his teammate, Bill Holland finally won one for himself, giving car owner Lou Moore his third consecutive Indy victory.
+After two years of failures to his teammate, Bill Holland finally won one for himself.
+Giving car owner Lou Moore his third consecutive Indy victory.
 Mauri Rose was fired by the team after the race when he again ignored orders and tried to pass Holland, only to see his car fail with 8 laps to go.

 Spider Webb suffered a broken transmission the morning of the race and failed to start.
-Rather than utilize an alternate starter, officials awarded Webb 33rd finishing position.
+Rather than utilize an alternate starter, officials awarded Webb the 33rd finishing position.